-At the first glimpse, a free residential proxy might look like a bargain.
-But they are useless solely by being too slow.
+At first glance, a free residential proxy might look like a bargain.
+But they are useless solely because they are too slow.
 Also, the owner still needs to make money.
 So, he will embed fake ads, log your internet usage, and infect your device with malware.

 You can buy residential IP addresses from any of the providers on our list.
 Also, here you can find real reviews from verified buyers.
 Many of the providers offer free trials or money-back guarantees.
 So, you can try it without any risk.